silknow/converter/URI-patterns.md

 There are some exceptions to this rule, in order to allow automatic cross-source alignment:
 * For Places and Actors, we use the label ('Rome' e.g.) instead of the id plus the class, but not the source.
-* For Collection, it's the same case as for Places and Actors, but we also use the dataset name in addition.
+* For Collection, it's the same case as for Places and Actors, but we also use the source addition.
 * For the Images we use a concatenation of id (internal ID of museum record) + "$$$" + imgCount (How many images does the object have) + this.localFilename

 Examples: